 Step 6.
-Create Homepage Wireframe
+Create a homepage wireframe

 As you know the homepage is the first page everyone is going to see, it’s worth the extra effort to design this carefully after all it is a gateway to all other the content on your Intranet.
 Look at several examples for inspiration and decide what you want to see on the homepage, my advice is to keep it clean and simple.

 Step 7.
-Budget & Resources
+Budget and resources

-How many users will be using the Intranet?
-Many Intranet software vendors price their products by the number of users.
+How many users will be using the intranet?
+Many intranet software vendors price their products by the number of users.

 Hardware: who is going to provide you with the hardware?
-If you don’t have any we’re happy to source this for you or you can take the SaaS model.
+If you don’t have any, we’re happy to source this for you or you can take the SaaS model.

 Have you got an internal project team?
 Usually we recommend a project sponsor, an internal project manager as the main contact, a technical contact, and a rep from marketing or communication as a minimum team – smaller companies might have fewer people involved.